From BR Bullpen

 - Final Game August 25, 1962

 - Born September 4, 1936 in Los Angeles, CA USA

 - Died December 16, 2015 in Culver City, CA USA

 Biographical Information

-The next four seasons, Jim would be with the Chicago White Sox at one time or another.
-They recalled him mid-way in 1959, the year they would be beaten by the Dodgers in the World Series, from The Indianapolis Indians where he was hitting .315.
-He gave the "Go-Go" Sox solid play in the outfield and hit .276 in 76 games.
-McAnany would appear in three games in the 1959 World Series, getting 6 plate appearances with no hits and was unable to contribute to the White Sox postseason needs.
-Jim's last good season would be in the minors in 1961 with the Houston Buffaloes when he hit .318 and had 8 round-trippers.
+The next four seasons, Jim was with the White Sox at one time or another.
+They recalled him mid-way in 1959, the year they were defeated by the Los Angeles Dodgers in the World Series, from ndianapolis, where he was hitting .315.
+He gave the "Go-Go Sox" solid play in the outfield and hit .276 in 76 games.
+McAnany appeared in three games in the World Series, getting 6 plate appearances with no hits and was unable to contribute to the White Sox's postseason needs.
+Jim's last good season was in the minors in 1961 with the Houston Buffaloes when he hit .318 and had 8 round-trippers.

 McAnany's last two years in baseball were like a wild ride on a Merry-Go-Round.
-The White Sox would trade him to the Chicago Cubs in 1961 and he failed in two short stays with them at Wrigley Field in 1961 and '62.
-After short stays with the San Diego Padres and the Seattle Rainiers of the PCL in 1963, he was out of baseball.
-Jim had been in pro baseball 8 seasons (1955-63) and his five short appearances in the majors showed him with a lifetime .253 batting average.
+The White Sox traded him to the Chicago Cubs in 1961 and he failed in two short stays with them at Wrigley Field in 1961 and 1962.
+After short stays with the San Diego Padres and the Seattle Rainiers of the Pacific Coast League in 1963, he was out of baseball.
+Jim had been in pro baseball 8 seasons (1955-1963) and his five short appearances in the majors showed him with a lifetime .253 batting average.
 He was much better in the minors, where he finished up with a career .302 average and 74 homers.